 Estimating labor costs.
 First, let's define what labor actually is.
 Labor is the cost to install any item or perform a task based on an hourly rate and productivity per hour.

 Productivity is the amount of units that can be produced in a specific measurement of time.
 Let's talk about labor pricing.
-What we're referencing here is the cost for installation, not necessarily the overhead cost of all the people working inside the company.
+What we're referencing here is the cost for installation—not necessarily the overhead cost of all the people working inside the company.

 These are all different types of labor costs.
 These are referred to as resources, and each resource typically has a different hourly rate.
-A journeyman at $50 an hour plus a laborer at $18 an hour can frame 250 linear feet of wall in eight hours, and that equals $2.18 per linear foot.
+A journeyman at $50 an hour plus a laborer at $18 an hour can frame 250 linear feet of wall in eight hours, which equals $2.18 per linear foot.

-So keep in mind there's a balance.
-There's an ebb and flow to your labor.
-There's a comfort zone.
+Keep in mind there’s a balance.
+There’s an ebb and flow to your labor.
+There’s a comfort zone.